srust13/Capital-One-SWE-Summit/readme.md

 Website: https://shubhamrustagi-capitalone.herokuapp.com

-*Tip: If using a mobile device to access the link, request to see "Desktop site" on the broswer as it will create for a better user experience.
+*Tip: If using a mobile device to access the link, request to see "Desktop site" on the browser as it will create for a better user experience.
 Some features might not appear properly on a mobile device.*

 ## Project Details

-This web application serves as a sort of information kiosk for the [National Park Service](https://www.nps.gov/index.htm).
-Deatiled below is information on the technologies used and the features in the app, as well as why certain things were done the way they were.
+This web application serves as a virtual information kiosk for the [National Park Service](https://www.nps.gov/index.htm).
+Detailed below is information on the technologies used and the features in the app, as well as why certain things were done the way they were.
 Also included are some challenges I faced along the way and the accomplishments of the project.

 ## List of APIs and tools used